EllVolodya/GigaHubBot/README.md

 The bot will automatically connect to Telegram and be ready to use.

-📖 Example Commands
+📖 Example Commands:
 /start - Welcome message and bot info
 /help - List of available commands
 /stats - User statistics

-🤝 Contact
+🤝 Contact:

-Email: example@mail.com
+Email: vova.elyk@gmail.com

-GitHub: username
+GitHub: EllVolodya
+Telegram: @elvolodya